mehraz2035/mehraz2035/README.md

 <h3>Mehraz Hossain</h3>

-I'm a front-end web developer based in Dhaka, Bangladesh, specializing in HTML, CSS, and JavaScript.
+I'm a front-end web developer.
 My proficiency extends to modern tools and frameworks such as React.js, and I leverage the speed of Vite for efficient development.
 With a keen eye for design and utilizing the Tailwind CSS framework, I focus on creating responsive and visually appealing user interfaces.
 My commitment to staying current with industry trends ensures that I deliver sleek and effective web applications that meet the demands of today's users.

 ## ⚙️ Technologies